xapian/xapian-docsprint/howtos/collapsing.rst

 However, if the collapsing eliminates a lot of documents then the collapsed search will typically take rather longer than the uncollapsed search because the matcher has to consider many more potential matches.

+Xapian 2.0.0 has a new implementation of the matcher which handles collapsing more efficiently (very significantly so in some cases).